rjkretschmar3/FabSec/README.md

 `peer0.org1.fabsec.com`.

 - peer.networkId
 	- This is the ID by which the network will be referenced.
-It allows logical seperation of networks and generally it would be named after it's planned usage.
+It allows logical separation of networks and generally it would be named after it's planned usage.
 For the purposes of this project, this will be `grad-project`.

 - peer.listenAddress
 	- This is the address the peer will listen on.
-By default, this and the other "address" configuation values below will listen to all IP addresses as identified by 0.0.0.0 which is INADDR\_ANY in TCP parlance.
+By default, this and the other "address" configuration values below will listen to all IP addresses as identified by 0.0.0.0 which is INADDR\_ANY in TCP parlance.
 I'll be leaving the address portion of these alone, however in some production scenarios, one would probably want to tighten that up.
-The port starting, again by default, at 7051 will need to be changed for each subsiqent peer to come up.
+The port starting, again by default, at 7051 will need to be changed for each subsequent peer to come up.

 - peer.chaincodeListenAddress
 	- This is the address the peer will listen on for inbound chaincode connections.
 The default of